hitmorecode/NFT_preview_card_component/README.md

 ### What I learned

+This challenge was a good way to practice using flexbox and position.
+Using flexbox and position is very useful once you understand the basics of these concepts.

 ### Continued development

 Using flexbox was not so easy to start with, since I'm still new with this concept.
-I'll be focusing on this subject for the comming challenges.
+I'll be focusing on this subject for the coming challenges.

 ### Useful resources